-- A national programme: continuing to build on positive engagement with national stakeholders in order to support joint initiatives and influence regional NHS plans
+- A national programme: continuing to build on positive engagement with national stakeholders to raise the profile of heart failure

-- The heart failure community: continuing to raise awareness among heart failure professionals to build on grassroots support
+- The heart failure community: continuing to build grassroots support among heart failure professionals

 Membership of the Alliance for Heart Failure is open to charities, patient groups, professional bodies, public sector organisations and corporate members across the UK with an interest in heart failure.